aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Function `set_name`

-Callers of this function must be aware that changing the name will change the calculated collection's address when calling <code>create_collection_address</code>.
-Once the collection has been created, the collection address should be saved for reference and
-<code>create_collection_address</code> should not be used to derive the collection's address.

-After changing the collection's name, to create tokens - only call functions that accept the collection object as an argument.
+Callers of this function must be aware that changing the name will change the calculated<br/> collection&apos;s address when calling <code>create_collection_address</code>.<br/> Once the collection has been created, the collection address should be saved for reference and<br/> <code>create_collection_address</code> should not be used to derive the collection&apos;s address.<br/><br/> After changing the collection&apos;s name, to create tokens &#45; only call functions that accept the collection object as an argument.

 <pre><code>public fun set_name(mutator_ref: &amp;collection::MutatorRef, name: string::String)<br/></code></pre>